kitnil/awesome/README.md

 ## Shell

+- [tmux-suspend](https://github.com/MunifTanjim/tmux-suspend) - Plugin that lets you suspend local tmux session, so that you can work with nested remote tmux session painlessly.
+- [loffice-365](https://github.com/Fmstrat/loffice-365) - An electron wrapped Office 365 application integrated into your file manager as if it was a native application.
+- [termv](https://github.com/Roshan-R/termv) - A terminal iptv player written in bash
 - [ssh-tools](https://github.com/vaporup/ssh-tools) - ssh-tools
 - [lfcs](https://github.com/giulianop/lfcs) - Personal notes to prepare for the Linux Foundation Certified System Administrator (LFCS) exam
 - [acme](https://github.com/evbogdanov/acme) - My collection of Acme notes and scripts